crabtr26/digit_guesser/README.md

-# ML in the browser demo
+# ML in the browser, on-chain demo

 This is a demo website using the Pyodide package - https://pyodide.org/en/stable/.